-Most notably, the financial behavior of the cardholder will be reflected in your credit score—good and bad.
-For instance, if the primary cardholder misses a payment it could show up on your credit report, and, subsequently, reduce your credit score.
+Most notably, the financial behavior of the cardholder will be reflected in the authorized user’s credit score — good and bad.
+For instance, if the primary cardholder of your authorized user account misses a payment, it could show up on your credit report and, subsequently, reduce your credit score.

 Experian says it does not report late payments on the authorized user’s credit report.
 Equifax and TransUnion may report both positive and negative items for authorized users.

-There are other nuances.
+There are other nuances of the relationship to consider.
 For example, if you are added as an authorized user and the primary cardholder doesn’t let you know the available balance on the card, your credit card could be declined.

 Reasons to remove an authorized user

-There may come a point when you need to cut ties with an authorized user on your account.
-You’ll know it’s time when having that authorized account feels more like a chore.
+If you’re the primary cardholder, on the other hand, there may come a point when you need to cut ties with an authorized user on your account.

-The decision to remove an authorized user tends to be a difficult one to make considering the person is likely a family member or friend.
-However, in order to protect your own finances, let’s consider some of the circumstances that warrant removing an authorized user.
+The decision to remove an authorized user may be a difficult one if the person is a family member or friend.
+However, let’s consider some of the circumstances that warrant removing an authorized user to protect your own finances.

 - The authorized user is going over their credit limit.
 If the authorized user can’t respect the spending limit you’ve set?
 Time to take them off your account.

 - The authorized user’s credit has improved, now what?
 If the authorized user can now qualify for their own credit card, perhaps one with solid rewards and benefits, then mission accomplished!
-Time to let them move on.
+It may be time to let them move on.

 How being an authorized user impacts your credit

 Depending on the financial habits of the primary cardholder, becoming an authorized user can be good or bad.
 If the account holder makes payments on time and keeps balances low, your credit score can go up.
-That’s why becoming an authorized user is often recommended as a way for students, young adults, or those with a rocky credit history to begin rebuilding their credit.
+That’s why becoming an authorized user is often recommended as a way for students, young adults or those with a rocky credit history to build their credit.

-On the other hand, if the primary cardholder regularly makes late payments, fully utilizes the cards balance or carries a large balance, the credit bureaus could use this information against the authorized user.
+On the other hand, if the primary cardholder regularly makes late payments, fully utilizes the card’s credit limit or carries a large balance, the credit bureaus could use this information against the authorized user.

-Late payments could show as derogatory marks on your Equifax and TransUnion credit reports.
+Late payments could show as negative on your Equifax and TransUnion credit reports.
 Your credit score could also suffer due to a high credit utilization ratio, which is the second most important factor in determining your credit score.

 The situation changes a little if you’re married to the primary cardholder.
 In community property states, the spouse is legally liable for debt incurred by a spouse during the marriage.